mccolin/old_mccolincom/source/about/index.md

 and [Danny freakin' DeVito][devito]!

-I am an only child, which is every bit as great as you thought it'd be when you tried to wish away your siblings as a kid, but carries with it a lot of additional responsibility and it means I had a lot of gently-used board games in my closet, because there weren't brothers or sisters around to play with.
+I am an only child, which is every bit as great as you thought it'd be when you tried to wish away your siblings as a kid, but carries with it a lot of additional responsibility.
+It also means I had a lot of gently-used board games in my closet growing up, because there weren't brothers or sisters around to play with.
 Oh!
-And if you let your parents down, there's nobody else to pick up the slack.
+And the minute detail that if you let your parents down, there's nobody else to pick up the slack.

 **Growing Up...** I was a excellent student in school and I played outside a lot.
 From a young age, I created wildly over-detailed sports and game leagues with elaborate rules, rankings, and stats.
 This